-[Feature photo above by Scott Lewis and title background (right) by Carol VanHook, both (CC BY 2.0) via Flickr.]
+[Feature photo above from the public domain, and title background (below) by frankieleon (CC BY 2.0) via Flickr.]

 For many years mathematicians, scientists, engineers and others interested in math have played “year games” via e-mail.
 We don’t always know whether it’s possible to write all the numbers from 1 to 100 using only the digits in the current year, but it’s fun to see how many you can find.

 Use the digits in the year 2016 to write mathematical expressions for the counting numbers 1 through 100.
 The goal is adjustable: Young children can start with looking for 1-10, middle grades with 1-25.

 - You must use all four digits.
 You may not use any other numbers.

 - Solutions that keep the year digits in 2-0-1-6 order are preferred, but not required.

 - You may use +, -, x, ÷, sqrt (square root), ^ (raise to a power), ! (factorial), and parentheses, brackets, or other grouping symbols.